-FOR ADI MINISTRATIVE USE ONLY
+FOR ADMINISTRATIVE USE ONLY

-8. Signature of Person Filing this Report:

-Note: Reports may be filed anonymously; ho the basis of an anonymous report of bullying) wever, an individual may not b e subject to discipline on
+8. Signature of Person Filing this Report (Note: Reports may be filed anonymously; he basis of an anonymous report of bullying)

 9. Form given to: Position: Date:

 File: JICH

 ALCOHOL, TOBACCO, AND DRUG USE BY STUDENTS PROHIBITED